Notice

 Goto first page

-Since the late 1970s, 5.7 million people have been displaced due to the ongoing humanitarian crisis.
-A further 3.25 million people have also been displaced within the country.
-In total, that is equivalent to the entire population of Switzerland.
+Since the late 1970s, 6.4 million people have been displaced due to the ongoing humanitarian crisis.
+A further 4.1 million people have also been displaced within the country.
+The total exceeds the entire population of Switzerland.

 Photo: Afghan Refugees work in Iran